plantphys/gsti/Vignettes/How_to_add_a_dataset.md

 </tbody>
 </table>

-## Adding dark adapted leaf respiration data (optional)

-If you measured the dark respiration of leaves you can also add them to the project.
-All you need is to include a file with as columns:

--   SampleID (the leaf identifier that is used everywhere to link different data)
--   Rdark (the dark respiration value, in micromol m-2 s-1, which corresponds to the CO2 release from the leaf in the dark, at measurement temperature, reported as a positive value)
--   Tleaf, in degree celcius, the measurement leaf temperature

 ## Adding the gas exchange A-C<sub>i</sub> data to the dataset folder

 The idea of this project is to include the raw A-C<sub>i</sub> data so